-The school is committed to assisting children with long-term or complex medical conditions and working in partnership with their parents /carers.
+Greenwood Tree Academy Trust is committed to assisting children with long-term or complex medical conditions and working in partnership with their parents /carers:

-- 1. To ensure that children at Frome Valley First School with short or long term medical conditions are properly supported so that they have full access to education, including off-site activities and residential visits. - 2.
+- 1. To ensure that children within the Trust with short or long term medical conditions are properly supported so that they have full access to education, including off-site activities and residential visits. - 2.
 Make arrangements for staff to ensure that they receive adequate and appropriate training for them to support children with medical needs. - 3.
 To ensure that parents and children have confidence in the medical support arranged at school. - 4.
 To work in partnership with Health Service colleagues. - 5.
 To be fully compliant with the Equality Act 2010 and its duties. - 6.
 To manage medicines within school in accordance with government and local advice. - 7.
 To keep, maintain and monitor records as detailed in this policy. - 8.
 To write and to monitor Individual Healthcare Plans, in partnership with health professionals. - 9.
 To ensure that the children in our school are safe and are able to attend school regularly with their medical condition. - 10.
 To support children with complex medical conditions and or long term medical needs in partnership with Health professionals and parents to enable their access to education. - 11.
-To adhere to the statutory guidance contained in "Supporting children at school with medical conditions" (DfE December 2015), and "Multi-Agency Guidance for the Management of Long Term Health Conditions for Children and Young People" (DSCB 2011)1 as set out and agreed with the school's Governing Body.
+To adhere to the statutory guidance contained in "Supporting children at school with medical conditions" (DfE - December 2015), and "Multi-Agency Guidance for the Management of Long Term Health Conditions for Children and Young People" (DSCB 2011)

-THE GOVERNING BODY WILL:
+THE LOCAL GOVERNING BODY WILL: